ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Blk 711 Ang Mo Kio Ave 8 #01-3501D Singapore 560711 Tel: 6458 4222

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000046_1ed8b8c0289af6648f34bc50936eba27fc542f38fc6d341d43d329b2c86b42bf.png)
-**Description**: The image shows a circular graphic for "CORPORATE LOAN."
-It consists of a white circle with the words "CORPORATE LOAN" in orange text.
-Above the text, there is a purple dollar sign inside a circle in front of a partially visible purple gear.
-The white circle is surrounded by a thicker purple circle.
-The background is light grey.
+**Description**: The image shows a circular icon with a purple border and a white interior.
+In the upper center, there's a purple dollar sign coin partially obscuring a cogwheel of the same color.
+Below the graphic, the words "CORPORATE LOAN" are written in orange capital letters.
+The icon seems to be designed to represent or promote a corporate loan service or product.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000047_bdbb1fc5e1cfb4265d4df0f735b64e5cf12778f45abf8a4dc3769cbb80cd6979.png)
-**Description**: The image features a circular icon with a white center and a teal blue border.
-Inside the white circle, there's a dark purple lightbulb icon with an exclamation point within it, symbolizing an idea or insight.
-Below the lightbulb, the word "OTHERS" is prominently displayed in orange, suggesting this category represents items or concepts that do not fit into other, more specific groupings.
+**Description**: The image shows a circular icon with a teal outer ring.
+Inside the teal ring is a white circle that contains a purple lightbulb icon with an exclamation point inside it.
+Below the lightbulb, the word "OTHERS" is written in orange, alluding to a category or grouping represented by the icon.
+The background appears to be a blurred out image, potentially part of a larger interface or design.